TREASURES OPENS ONE HOUR AFTER THE MUSEUM OPENS

-When you enter Treasures, it's like you're inside a sunken Spanish Galleon, walking on the sandy bottom of the ocean littered with coins and shells, and gazing up into the Gulf's beautiful blue waters.
+When you enter Treasures, you'll feel like you've wandered aboard a sunken Spanish Galleon.
+The floor is reminiscent of a sandy ocean bottom littered with coins and shells, and the ceiling will remind you of gazing up into the Gulf's beautiful blue waters.
 Views through the shipwreck's fractured hull reveal murals that depict the diverse marine life of the Gulf of Mexico.

-The ribs of the Spanish Galleon accommodate shelves filled with a wide selection of GulfQuest souvenir items, including t-shirts, caps, coffee mugs, coasters, puzzles, magnets, kitchen towels and much more.
-We also have a selection of fun toys and educational items for junior mariners, such as books, stuffed animals, science kits and nautical items.
+The ribs of the Spanish Galleon accommodate shelves filled with a wide selection of GulfQuest souvenirs, including t-shirts, caps, coffee mugs, coasters, puzzles, magnets, kitchen towels and more.
+We also have a variety of items for junior mariners, like books, stuffed animals, science kits, and novelty toys.

 Original artwork from Gulf Coast artists is available, plus limited-edition maritime and nautical prints.
-Our large selection of men's gifts includes ties, soaps, barware and books for the sea lover in every man.
-And ladies will love the silk scarves and jewelry, along with home décor and gift items for wedding showers, corporate gifts and birthdays.
+Our large selection of men's gifts includes ties, soaps, barware, and polos for the sea lover in every man.
+Ladies will love our hand-made silk scarves and jewelry, along with home décor and unique gifts for wedding showers, corporate gifts and birthdays.

 (Museum admission is not required to visit Treasures.)

 CUP OF JOE

 By General Order 99 of 1914, Navy Secretary Josephus Daniels abolished the consumption of alcohol aboard U.S. naval vessels.
 That decree made coffee the strongest drink on board, so sailors thereafter are said to have demanded their "cup of Joe."